I am a solidly average runner

 History - My running started at 15 with my father, Don, who was a slow-and-long breed of runner, whom I take after.
 I topped out at 6 miles for the first decade of running because I had other priorities like partying and partying.
 In 2007, one of my greatest friends and inspirations, Katie Dahlgren, invited me to run a half marathon with her.
 I trained HARD because I was scared, and afterward I felt that amazing sense of achievement and like my brain might collapse.
 “What did I just do?”
 Since then I have been running various longer distances and have done an approachable number of half and full marathons.
 It’s like 7; its somewhere around 7.
 It’s not 50.

-Breakdown - In 2015, I was living in Cincinnati when I found myself in the middle of a divorce, living alone in a city far from home, trying to downsize, sell my house, deal with lawyers and hold it together at work.
-I was stressed, drinking too much, on medication, and at the edge of an emotional breakdown.
+Breakdown - In 2015, I was living in Cincinnati when I went through a divorce, living alone in a city far from home trying to downsize, sell my house, deal with lawyers and hold it together at work.
+I was stressed, seeing two therapists, drinking too much, on medication, and at the edge of an emotional breakdown.

 Philosophy – My home is now Seattle once again, where I grew up.
 Now, I run for the peace, the adventure and the journey and not to compete, improve or qualify.
 While those can be fun sometimes, this is about inner calm, not speed.
 Searching out new experiences and new places.
 I'm looking for a way of running that is sustainable for a lifetime and that gets me out into the nearby wilds.